LONGLEAF LEGACY PROJECT

-Implemented by the Coastal Plain Conservancy and funded by Sasol through the Community Foundation of SWLA, the Longleaf Legacy Project is dedicated to the heritage, restoration and rebirth of the longleaf pine forest – an endangered and historically significant ecosystem.
+Implemented by the Coastal Plain Conservancy and funded by Sasol through the Community Foundation of Southwest Louisiana, the Longleaf Legacy Project is dedicated to the heritage, restoration and rebirth of the longleaf pine forest – an endangered and historically significant ecosystem.
 Project partners are engaged in a multi-year effort to restore the local ecosystem to its former majestic condition.
-The project began in 2016 and encompasses restoration efforts of more than 70 acres of longleaf pine habitat located in park.
+The project began in 2016 and encompasses restoration efforts of more than 70 acres of longleaf pine habitat.

 Southern longleaf pine forests are among the world’s most biologically diverse systems, home to some 300 species of birds and 2,500 species of plants.